alerta/alerta-docs/_build/html/_sources/authorization.rst.txt

   * must support many-to-many permission-role assignment
   * must support user-role assignment review
   * users can use permissions of multiple roles simultaneously

-**Example**

-To create a new alert the sender will need to be assigned to at least one role with ``write:alerts`` permissions.
-If the sender is not a member of a role with those permisssions then the request will be rejected with a ``403 Forbidden`` response code.

 .. note::